 We may collect two types of information from and about you: (a) information that you voluntarily provide us that personally identifies you and (b) information that does not personally identify you that we automatically collect when you visit our Website or that you provide us.

-- We only collect personally identifiable information about you, such as your name, phone number, e-mail address, and physical address, to the extent you voluntarily provide it, by entering information in forms or requesting information on the Website.
+- We only collect personally identifiable information about you, such as your name, phone number, e-mail address, physical address, commercial information, and professional or employment related information, to the extent you voluntarily provide it, by entering information in forms or requesting information on the Website.
 If you do not wish to share this information with us, you may choose not to provide it.